bunkerity/bunkerweb-plugins/coraza/README.md

 | `CORAZA_API` | `http://bunkerweb-golang-1:8090` | Address of the coraza library (request will be redirected there). |

 !
 Disclamer the `CORAZA_API` port (by default 8090) can't be modified only in the plugin.json you also need to change it in the main.go (bw-data/plugins/coraza/confs/main.go)

+# TODO

+Fix the port problem.

+Add the conf request to personalize the coreruleset and other parameters directly from bunkerweb (not by hands).